 - There were two large sources of savings in the first 6 months of the combined company: compensation and technology spending.
 Alphacution estimates that in just the second half of 2017, the former KCG team was gutted by about 540 employees or nearly 60%.
-This move resulted in savings in compensation expenses of about $203 million.
-And, due to redundancies in data, connectivity and computational arsenals, communications and data processing costs were reduced by another $208 million in 2017.
+This move resulted in savings in compensation expenses of over $70 million.
+And, due to redundancies in data, connectivity and computational arsenals, communications and data processing costs were reduced by another $35 million in 2017.

 - With Virtu’s 10K filing due to be reported sometime in late March, we will likely be able to update this case study with more detail soon.